-In addition to the dedicated teams at BCEHS, Island Health labs and Interior Health labs who worked hard to coordinate a solution, Darren emphasized a special kudos to the allied health sourcing supply chain team members who went above and beyond to pull this shipment off: Michelle Grant (who met the shipment at the Kelowna airport), Colleen Hill, Lisa Eckert and Mike Schenkers.
+In addition to the dedicated teams at BC Emergency Health Services, Island Health labs and Interior Health labs who worked hard to coordinate a solution, Darren emphasized a special kudos to the allied health sourcing supply chain team members who went above and beyond to pull this shipment off: Michelle Grant (who met the shipment at the Kelowna airport), Colleen Hill, Lisa Eckert and Mike Schenkers.

 One of the many team members behind this story, Colleen Hill is a buyer with allied health sourcing in Supply Chain's Kelowna office.